NimitS1/expediaRequester/README.md

-# expediaRequester
+# expediaRequestor
-Python wrapper for Expedia API
+A python wrapper for Expedia APIs